 At its core, “Year of the Straw” provokes viewers to confront the expanding consequences of human pollution on our environment and on future generations.
 Honing in on a smaller example of wide-scale policy change regarding the regulation of our waste leads us to examine larger and more sustainable changes to conserve and protect our world.
 In a domino-like effect, we begin to question, why stop at plastic straws?
 How do we hold our government, industries, and corporations accountable for their extensive damage to our world?
 How can we ensure a sustainable future for our children?
 And how might our children do the same?

 Self Help Graphics & Art’s Annual Print Fair and Exhibition Saturday, June 29, 2019 from 12:00 p.m. - 5:00 p.m. is a highly anticipated one-day opportunity for art lovers to see a culmination of works printed between 2018-2019, and acquire new, limited edition, fine art prints created by dozens of artists through our Professional Printmaking Program.
 The Annual Print Fair and Exhibition features serigraphs, monoprints, as well as new relief and intaglio print editions for sale.
 You can also purchase prints at our online shop.

-Gabrielle Garcia is a Self Help Graphics & Art Getty Marrow Undergraduate Intern and a recent graduate from Scripps College.
+Gabrielle Garcia is a Self Help Graphics & Art Getty Marrow Undergraduate Intern and a recent graduate of Scripps College.